Mexican Gray Wolves F749 and M804

 Live Cameras: Enclosure Cam

 Most of the Mexican gray wolves or lobos that call the Wolf Conservation Center (WCC) home are never seen by visitors to the Center.
 For this reason, it's surprising that a number of these elusive creatures have a fan base!

 Mexican wolf F749 is by far the most popular Mexican wolf at the WCC living off-exhibit.
 Even her arrival won the hearts of WCC supporters.
-Three years ago, F749 was flown to the WCC by an environmental aviation organization called Lighthawk.
+In 2009, F749 was flown to the WCC by an environmental aviation organization called Lighthawk.
 The organization's volunteers still inquire about "their girl" on a regular basis.
 I suppose F749 really made a lasting impression on the generous crew during the time in the air between New Mexico and New York!